Sinn Féin: 2018–present

-In November 2020 the national chairman of Sinn Féin Declan Kearney contacted several dissident republican political parties such as Saoradh, Republican Network for Unity and the Irish Republican Socialist Party about creating a united republican campaign to call for a referendum on Irish unification.
+In November 2020, the national chairman of Sinn Féin Declan Kearney contacted several dissident republican political parties such as Saoradh, Republican Network for Unity and the Irish Republican Socialist Party about creating a united republican campaign to call for a referendum on Irish unification.
 This information did not become publicly known until 2022 and the move was criticised in some quarters on the basis that it would be wrong for Sinn Féin to work with dissident republican groups which do not repudiate violence by paramilitaries.
 Sinn Féin retorted that engaging with dissident republicans draws them into the democratic process and political solutions instead of violent ones.

 Sinn Féin won 29% of the first-preference votes in the 2022 Northern Ireland Assembly election, the highest share of any party.
 With 27 out of 90 seats, they became the largest party in Stormont for the first time ever.
 "Today ushers in a new era", O'Neill said shortly before the final results were announced.
 "Irrespective of religious, political or social backgrounds, my commitment is to make politics work."

+Following the 2023 Northern Ireland local elections, Sinn Féin became the largest party in local government for the first time.
+Then, in the local elections in the Republic of Ireland in 2024, Sinn Féin increased their vote share, however, significantly fell short of the polls, showcasing a divide between the party's leadership and grassroots over immigration, with disgruntled Sinn Féin voters voting instead for small right-wing parties.
+However, following the 2024 United Kingdom general election, Sinn Féin became the single largest party representing Northern Ireland in Westminster.